PackUV: Packed Gaussian UV Maps for 4D Volumetric Video: Viewer

+where \(\bm{W}\) is the local world-to-camera transform and \(\bm{J}\) is the Jacobian of the projection function.
+The resulting ellipse defines the screen-space footprint of each splat.

+To support correct transparency, Gaussians are depth-sorted with respect to the current camera and composited back-to-front:

+where \(\bm{c}_i\) is the color contribution of the \(i\)-th splat.
+The viewer additionally supports multiple shading modes, including depth visualization and spherical harmonics shading, making it suitable for interactive inspection of dynamic PackUV-based 4DGS sequences.

-Excluding I/O, our renderer achieves $>\!200$ FPS; including I/O, it maintains $\ge\!30$ FPS on a NVIDIA 3090 GPU, with performance independent of sequence length due to buffering.
-We set the number of GS in the range of 300K-500K for every scene.
+Excluding I/O, our viewer achieves $>\!200$ FPS; including I/O, it maintains $\ge\!30$ FPS on a NVIDIA 4090 GPU with a set number of GS in the range of 300K-500K for every scene.
+The viewer's rendering performance independent of sequence length due to buffering.